 Want to shape up this summer?
 If that’s your goal, just make a few changes, for example, add in more exercise and eat healthily, which will reduce your calorie intake.
-Rather than getting stuck into a faddy diet or unsustainable workout regime, check out my tips below on making a few easy changes this summer.
+Rather than getting stuck into a faddy diet or unsustainable workout regime, check out the tips below on making a few easy changes this summer.

 Snack on watermelon

 Did you know that watermelon is made of around 90% water?
 This is what makes it such a great food choice for the hot days.
-What’s more, this amazing summer fruit is great for weight loss – a 100g serving contains a mere 30 calories!

 Even better, watermelons are a fantastic source of an amino acid called arginine.
 Eating these delicious fruits are a great snack between meals.